russelljjarvis/Spike2Vec.jl/main.typ

 In order to test that the "auto spike train distance", metric lead to more well defined network descriptors than other similar but more common metrics, We compared state vectors that were constructed by applying auto-covariance and local variation to the same spike windows, and we compared the spike2vec algorithms performance across all three metrics.  @illing2019biologically Julia simulation of learning.
 We simulated NMNIST learning. @kim2020dynamics Dynamics systems view of the brain.

 Finally we used a Julia package Emeddings.jl to convert spike train sequences to English words, by iterating over word embedding vectors in large word2vec models, and finding closely matching vectors, we did this in order to make patterns in spike train vectors more intuitive and accessible, by giving repeated spike sequence elements familiar word labels.
 By converting spike trains to English word sequences we can compare the statistics of written language to spike train statistics.
+The word2vec approach was found to generalize to other realms such as product recommendations using meta data @vasile2016meta, and human EEG recordings.

 //https://github.com/JuliaText/Embeddings.jl